 I guess Alleppey doesn’t really have that many ‘top places to visit’ as it’s mainly the backwaters and beaches that tourists come to see.

-After our journey from Munnar, we headed straight out to see the Alleppey Lighthouse to get an introduction to the area.
-It’s a huge lighthouse that provides amazing views of the ocean, beaches, jungles and beyond.
+After our journey from Munnar, we headed straight out to see the Alleppey Lighthouse get an introduction to the area.
+It’s a huge lighthouse that provides amazing views of the ocean, beaches, jungles, and beyond.

 Where to stay in Alleppey – Emerald Isle Heritage Villa